chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 #### Interval format
 Intervals are integers-only.
 Intervals may not mutually contain the same integer in their bounds.
 Intervals may be unbounded on only zero or one ends.
+All space characters are ignored.

 __Syntax:__